 Home insurance is designed to cover your primary residence.
-The inherent assumption in home insurance is that you’ll be dwelling in the home most of, if not all of the time.
+The inherent assumption in home insurance in Winnipeg is that you’ll be dwelling in the home most of, if not all of the time.
 That means there will always be someone present to deter theft and other criminal acts, and that your moral character is what’s being judged (moral character is, believe it or not, an important part of the insurance calculation).
 When you have a rental property, cottage, or seasonal home, there are some substantial differences – you need to insure them in different ways.

 When it comes to rental properties, you need to let your broker know that you plan to rent the property out.
 The property needs to be occupied; vacant properties are typically insured under different policies.
 You’ll almost certainly have to pay more for your rental property insurance than you would for your home insurance – that’s because it’s impossible for insurers to judge the moral character of your tenants.
 There are some advantages to insuring specifically for rental properties, however; you can insure the earnings you make from rent so that if you find yourself without tenants for a time, in some circumstances, your insurer will pay the lost income.